Brexit – What consequences for European Works Councils ?

 “I have met in my life two big destroyers: Gorbachev, who destroyed the Soviet Union, and Cameron, who destroyed the United Kingdom.”
-(Jean-Claude Juncker, President of the European Commission)
+(Jean-Claude Juncker, former European Commission president)

 1. Scottish independence

 Scotland voted to remain in the European Union.
-The Scottish Government started discussions with the EU institutions and other member states about Scotland remaining in the EU.
-Since early August 2016 there is a call for a referendum whether the country should continue as a monarchy or republic.
 On 30 March 2017 Scotland's first minister formally asked for powers to hold a second Scottish independence referendum (see BBC report).
-It could take place at the end of the Brexit process.

 The Labour Party published a plan for a federal UK, a “third option” for Scotland's future.
 The Scottish government should be given the power to set VAT rates and sign international treaties (see BBC report).

 Former Prime Minister Tony Blair said in January 2016, that he thinks Scotland will leave the United Kingdom if the United Kingdom leaves the European Union (see BBC report).
-The U.S. bank JP Morgan said on 29 June 2016 it now expects Scotland to vote for independence and introduce its own currency before Britain leaves the European Union in 2019 (see press report).
+The U.S. bank JP Morgan said on 29 June 2016 it now expects Scotland to vote for independence and introduce its own currency (see press report).
 Scotland is looking to open its own trade representations abroad and signed its first economic collaboration declaration with Bavaria on 24 March 2017 (see press report).